Does hearing loss cause dementia?

 You may be surprised and horrified to know that end-stage dementia is one of the leading causes of death in the Australian population.

-According to Dementia Australia, in 2022, an estimated 487,500 Australians are living with dementia.
-That number is expected to increase to almost 1.1 million by 2058 unless a medical breakthrough is discovered.
+According to Dementia Australia, in 2024, more than 421,000 Australians are living with dementia.
+That number is expected to increase to almost 812,000 by 2054 unless a medical breakthrough is discovered.

 Dementia in Australia

-- The third leading cause of death for men
+- Dementia is the leading cause of death for women.

-- 52% of aged care residents have dementia
+- Over two-thirds (68.1%) of aged care residents have moderate to severe cognitive impairment.

 Dementia around the world